This is an overview of how to get the most out of the Australian Feedbase Monitor (AFM) tool.

 List View:

-The 'Share' functionality is aimed at producers who may consult with third party members (i.e. consultants or advisors).
-You can share your AFM data with a third party member, provided they have a Third Party Subscription with the AFM.
+Share - function is aimed at producers who may consult with third party members (i.e. consultants or advisors).
+You can share your AFM data with a third party member, provided they have a Third Party Subscription on the Cibo labs platform. |

 Demo Farms